Kernelized Advantage Estimation: From Nonparametric Statistics to LLM Reasoning: Theoretical Results

-Moreover, Theorem~\ref{thm:policy} shows that the MSE of KAE’s gradient estimator directly affects the suboptimality upper bound.
+Assumption~\ref{assump:PL} is frequently imposed for establishing convergence guarantees in nonconcave optimization, including in the analysis of deep learning models \citep{karimi2016linear}.
+It allows the objective function $J(\theta)$ to be nonconcave.
+To illustrate, suppose $\theta$ can be decomposed into $(\theta_1^\top,\theta_2^\top)^\top$, and $J(\theta)$ depends only on $\theta_1$.
+In this case, $J(\theta)$ is not strictly concave, as its Hessian with respect to $\theta_2$ is zero.
+Nevertheless, the inequality in Assumption~\ref{assump:PL} can still hold, provided that $J(\theta)$ is concave in $\theta_1$. \begin{theorem}[Suboptimality gap of the policy] Suppose Assumptions \ref{assump:iidsampledprompt} -- \ref{assump:PL} hold.
+Then for any $1\leq n_0 \le n$ and for $\varepsilon = 2\mu\beta-1$, we have { } where $c_1, c_2, c_3$ are positive constants depending only on $\beta$, $\mu$ and a smoothness constant. \end{theorem} Theorem \ref{thm:policy} upper bounds the suboptimality gap of KAE's learned policy.
+It shows that the MSE of KAE’s gradient estimator directly affects the suboptimality upper bound.
 This reinforces our motivation to improve value estimation, which in turn improves gradient evaluation and ultimately policy optimization.
 The following oracle property then establishes the asymptotic equivalence of the suboptimality upper bounds between KAE and the oracle algorithm, and shows that KAE achieves a suboptimality upper bound no larger than those of the two baseline algorithms. \begin{corollary}[Oracle property of the policy] Suppose the assumptions in Theorem \ref{thm:policy} hold.
-If the bandwidth satisfies $h\to 0$, $n_0h\to \infty$ as $n\to \infty$, then the suboptimality upper bound of KAE in \eqref{eqn:n0} is asymptotically equivalent to that achieved by the oracle gradient estimator.
+If the bandwidth sequence $\{h_i\}_i$ indexed by the training step $i$, satisfies $h_i\to 0$ and $i h_i\to \infty$ as $i\to \infty$, then the suboptimality upper bound of KAE in \eqref{eqn:n0}, with $n_0$ growing to infinity with $n$, is asymptotically equivalent to that achieved by the oracle gradient estimator.
 Moreover, it is no larger than those achieved by GRPO and REINFORCE++. \end{corollary}